lenakmeth/ts/TEI - our guidelines.md

 Process for marking slang, idiomatic, foreign, strange, term, abbreviated, incorrectly spelled, and such, words and phrases:

   --- 1st Pass ---
-  1. Lena would encode all such words and phrases using <orig resp="ed.Lena"> αρνάκι άσπορο και παχύ</orig> in first pass
+  1. Encoder would encode all such words & phrases using <orig resp="ed.Lena"> αρνάκι άσπορο και παχύ</orig> in first pass
   2. others encoders doing same work would have to do it [a] on different portions of text, [b] asynchronously, in own time slot, or [c] relying on git diff'ing and merging (along with other encoders).
 And would have to add own `@resp` (ie <orig resp="ed.Mao">)
   3. annotations and explanations can be added using
     <orig resp"ed.EncoderName"><note type="temp" subtype="...">